bleech/bash_profile-boilerplate/README.md

 ln -sf $(pwd)/bash_profile-boilerplate.sh ~/.bash_profile-boilerplate
 ```

-Finally, prepend the following lines to your .bash_profile.
+Finally, prepend the following lines to your .bash_profile in your user root directory.

 ```
 if [ -f ~/.bash_profile-boilerplate ]; then